fair-research/fair-tutorials/bag-minid/tutorial-1.md

 ```
 <a name="stage_3"></a>
 ## Stage 3: Download the bag, resolve it's payload, and validate.
 We're in the home stretch!
-Now its time to see the fruits of our labor our in action.
+Now its time to see the fruits of our labor in action.
 First, let's download the bag:
 ```
 nih-commons:mdarcy[~] wget https://fair-research.s3.amazonaws.com/tutorials/bag-minid/tutorial-1/output/fair-tutorial-bag-minid.zip
 --2018-06-07 00:32:56--  https://fair-research.s3.amazonaws.com/tutorials/bag-minid/tutorial-1/output/fair-tutorial-bag-minid.zip